pjotrp/mpi-with-ruby/README.md

 We have three routines:

-1. Reader: read, score and broadcast
-2. Responder: responds to the broadcast
+1. Data generator: Timed generation of data (sambamba simulation)
-3. Receiver: receive and write
+2. Scorer: read data, score and haplotype broadcast, receive and write
+3. Responder: read data, score strong SNPs only, and respond to haplotype broadcast

+Serially:

 The reader reads a file of location quality scores, and broadcasts possible combinations of SNPs.
-Multiple readers are running at the same time.

-The responder responds to the broadcast when a match exists already.
+The haplotype responder responds to the broadcast when a match exists.

 The receiver catches the responses and writes a new quality score.

-The reader and responder share 'memory'.
-For this prototype implementation we'll use a simple database.
-The readers add (reliable) SNPs to the table, and the responders read them.
+Basically the reader scores SNPs for one individual.
+The Responder responds to queries by other individuals.

+The scorer and responder share 'memory' - that is the data file.
 The table is a simple (growing) file.

 # Install